 - Using tongs or a fines strainer, carefully remove the bay leaves and cloves from the water mixture (save the water to use later).
 Add the peppers (and tomatoes if they didn’t dissolve), into a blender with about 1 cup of the cooking water.

 - Blend on high for 1-2 minutes, or until the mixture is completely pulverized.
 Using a fine mesh strainer, strain the chile mixture into another stockpot by pushing it around the strainer with a spoon.
 Add a little bit at a time, until all of the chile mixture is used.

-- Add the cooking water (and 3-4 cups additional water) to the fine mesh strainer and continue pushing it through with a spoon.
+- Use liquid the chiles were boiled in, and liquid the beef cooked in to pour into the fine mesh strainer (a little at a time), and continue pushing it through with a spoon.
 This is to ensure all of the flavors are extracted from the chile mixture.

 - Squeeze the lime juice into the consomé mixture, and heat over medium on the stove top while preparing the birria queso tacos.

 - Pour ½ cup of the consomé onto a shallow plate or dish.
 Add 2 tablespoons of vegetable oil to a large skillet over medium heat.